89 datasets found

 Description

-These statistics concentrate on the flow of children (aged 10-17) through the Youth Justice System in England and Wales.
-The data described comes from various sources including the Home Office (HO), Youth Custody Service (YCS), Ministry of Justice (MOJ), Youth Offending Teams (YOTs) and youth secure estate providers.
-The report is produced by the Information and Analysis Team in the Youth Justice Board (YJB) under the direction of the Chief Statistician in MOJ.
+These statistics concentrate on the flow of children (aged 10 to 17) through the youth justice system in England and Wales.
+The data described comes from various sources including the Home Office (HO), Youth Custody Service (YCS), Ministry of Justice (MOJ), Youth Justice Services and youth secure estate providers.
+The report is produced by the Statistics and Analysis Team in the Youth Justice Board (YJB).

 Details of the number of children arrested are provided along with proven offences, criminal history, characteristics of children, details of the number of children sentenced, those on remand, those in custody, reoffending and behaviour management.